0x30c4/Python-beginner-to-intermediate-course-structure/README.md

-# Python beginner to intermediate course structure
+# Python beginner to intermediate course in Bangla

 ## This is a Python 3 course for compilate beginner.